OpenDreamKit/OpenDreamKit.github.io/_posts/2018-02-21-position-paris-sud.md

 Interviews in March 2018 for a recruitment as soon as possible.

-Update (March 22nd): after the interviews on March 21st, we selected and ranked two candidates and made an offer to the first one.
+Update (March 27th): after the interviews on March 21st, we selected and ranked two candidates and made an offer to the first one.
+Pending administrative hoops, they will take the position.

 # Salary